gurongzhang/DAT505-GitHub/Session6-FirstPersonControls, SetupWorld Function, THREE.GeometryUtils/README.md

 #### In this exercise, I tried to create 'my own city' with the FirstPersonControls and setupWorld function.
 ![S6-MyExamples-01-tryout00](/Session6-FirstPersonControls%2C%20SetupWorld%20Function%2C%20THREE.GeometryUtils/(README)pictures/pic-3.png "S6-MyExamples-01-tryout00")
 ### Knowledge Points
-1. Because in the *S6-MyExamples-00-tryout*, I use *OrbitControls* and *for loop* to create the city, so in this exercise, I try to use the FirstPersonControls and setupWorld function to do the same thing.
+1. Because in the *S6-MyExamples-00-tryout*, I used *OrbitControls* and *for loop* to create the city, so in this exercise, I tried to use the FirstPersonControls and setupWorld function to do the same thing.
 2. I deleted the ground and made the scale of my *'buildings'* fixed(10,10,10), and randomized the color of my *'buildings'*, so everytime refreshing the page, the buiding's color would be different.
 Add I randomized the 3D positions of my buidings.